ashos/ashos/README.md

 ast deploy <snapshot>
 ```

+If Windows is detected, ast should return output along the lines of `Found Windows Boot Manager on...`

+You may need to install `ntfs-3g` first and re-deploy if you don't see a Windows entry.

 #### Updating ast itself
 * ast doesn't get updated alongside the system when `ast upgrade` is used
 * sometimes it may be necessary to update ast itself